markfink/whaaaaat/README.md

 ## Windows Platform
 <a name="windows"></a>

-**`inquirerpy`** is build on prompt_toolkit which is cross platform, and everything that you build on top should run fine on both Unix and Windows systems.
+**`whaaaaat`** is build on prompt_toolkit which is cross platform, and everything that you build on top should run fine on both Unix and Windows systems.
 On Windows, it uses a different event loop (WaitForMultipleObjects instead of select), and another input and output system.
 (Win32 APIs instead of pseudo-terminals and VT100.)

 It's worth noting that the implementation is a "best effort of what is possible".
 Both Unix and Windows terminals have their limitations.
 But in general, the Unix experience will still be a little better.